gwin7ok/DS4Windows-Vader4Pro/README.md

   *Disabling 'Enable output data' in the controller profile settings might help with latency issues, but will disable lightbar and rumble support.*
 - Disable **PlayStation Configuration Support** and **Xbox Configuration Support** options in Steam

+## Modifications in This Fork (v3.11.0 by gwin7ok)

+### Special Action Button Suppression Fix

+When a Special Action is triggered, if the last pressed button has another function assigned to it, the system now prevents that separate function from being executed alongside the Special Action.

+This modification prevents unwanted duplicate inputs when using multi-button Special Actions.